SkoolNotes/Taproot/2020BIO101/KBhBIO101DNATranscription.md

 \definition{Gene}{information that successfully encodes a functional protein or a functional catalytic RNA}

+=> "Promoter"s denotes beginning of a gene.
+"Terminator"s denotes the end of gene.

 ## Starting Transcription
 1. Series of utility "factors" proteins begin to assemble at the promoter which signals transcription to call the attention of RNA polymerase.
 2. RNA polyamerase binds to the Sigma Subunit => form a holoenzyme to unwind DNA — creates a **transcription bubble**